dnkh/MergeIntervals/doc/BuildInstructions.md

 ```
 dotnet build -c Release
 ```
-this will restore external dependencies from nuget.org and build referenced libraries and the console app.
+this will restore all external dependencies from nuget.org and build referenced libraries and the console app.
 You will find the output in **bin\Release\net5.0** folder

 ### Publish the project
 To publish the project open a command line prompt in the src/MergeInterval folder and type: